cobyfoster99/User-Centric-frontend-project/README.md

 ## Design
 To start the design process, I created a basic layout sketch with all the features they need.
 Using this I will be able create the skeleton within a UX software “Adobe XD”.
 It’s important for me to focus on simplifying their current website, removing all the unnecessary “bloat” content that gets in the way when trying to find relevant content.

-You can see my Wireframe designs that I created, they are in the media library folder- file name initial-wireframes.pdf After a day of wireframing, I have come up with a layout that works.
-I sent the layout to the client and they were over the moon with the new design.
+You can see my Wireframe designs that I created using THIS LINK - assets/media-library/initial-wireframes.pdf After a day of wireframing, I have come up with a layout that works.
+I then sent the layout to the client and they were over the moon with the new design.

 ## Features
 Here is a list of the client’s desired features